ooni/netx/DESIGN.md

-(As a contextual note, the problem of knowing the ID of a connection is that we cannot wrap `*tls.Conn` to be compatible with `net.Conn`, because that will confuse `net/http` and prevent using `http2`.
+(As a contextual note, the problem of knowing the ID of a connection is that we cannot wrap `*tls.Conn` with a ConnID-replacement that is compatible with `net.Conn`, because that will confuse `net/http` and prevent using `http2`.
 We could solve the problem to join automatically network and lower-level events by implementing a goroutine safe cache mapping the five tuple to a `ConnID`.)